How to remove the Protect My Search App browser hijacker

 How did Protect My Search App install on my computer?

-Some PUAs (e.g. Protect My Search App) have official promotional webpages, from which they can be downloaded.
-However, they can also be downloaded/installed together with other programs.
-This false marketing method of packing ordinary software with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, used pre-set options, etc.) - increase the risk of unintentionally allowing bundled content onto the device.
-Intrusive adverts can infiltrate these applications into systems.
-Once clicked on, they can execute scripts to download/install PUAs without user consent.
+Some PUAs (including Protect My Search App) have official promotional web pages from which they can be downloaded, however, they are often downloaded/installed together with other programs.
+This deceptive marketing method of packing normal software with unwanted or malicious additions is called "bundling".

 Protect My Search App browser hijacker asking for various permissions: